-The precision of every movement – officially certified as a chronometer by the Swiss Official Chronometer Testing Institute (COSC) – is, tested a second time by Rolex after being cased, to ensure that it meets criteria that are far stricter than those of the official certification.
-The tolerance for the average rate of a Rolex Superlative Chronometer is of the order of −2/+2 seconds per day.
-Its precision is tested by Rolex using an exclusive methodology that simulates the conditions in which a watch is actually worn and is much more representative of real-life experience.
+The precision of every movement – officially certified as a chronometer by the Swiss Official Chronometer Testing Institute (COSC) – is tested a second time by Rolex after being cased, to ensure that it meets criteria that are far stricter than those of the official certification.
+The precision of a Rolex Superlative Chronometer is of the order of −2/+2 seconds per day – the rate deviation tolerated by the brand for a finished watch is significantly smaller than that accepted by COSC for official certification of the movement alone.

-The Superlative Chronometer certification testing is carried out after casing using state-of-the-art equipment specially developed by Rolex.
+The Superlative Chronometer certification testing is carried out after casing using state-of-the-art equipment specially developed by Rolex and according to an exclusive methodology that simulates the conditions in which a watch is actually worn and more closely represents real-life experience.
 The entirely automated series of tests also checks the waterproofness, the self-winding capacity and the power reserve of 100 per cent of Rolex watches.
 These tests systematically complement the qualification testing during development and production, in order to ensure the watches’ reliability, robustness, and resistance to magnetic fields and shocks.

-The Oyster case of the Submariner and Submariner Date, guaranteed waterproof today to a depth of 300 metres (1,000 feet), is a paragon of robustness and reliability.
-The characteristically shaped middle case is crafted from a solid block of Oystersteel, a particularly corrosion-resistant alloy, or from 18 ct gold.
+The Oyster case of the Submariner and Submariner Date, 41 mm in diameter and guaranteed waterproof to a depth of 300 metres (1,000 feet), is a paragon of robustness and reliability.
+The middle case is crafted from a solid block of Oystersteel, a particularly corrosion-resistant alloy, or from 18 ct gold.
 The case back, edged with fine fluting, is hermetically screwed down with a special tool that allows only certified Rolex watchmakers to access the movement.
 The Triplock winding crown, fitted with a triple waterproofness system and protected by a crown guard that is an integral part of the middle case, screws down securely against the case, offering watertight security.
-The crystal, with a Cyclops lens fitted on the Submariner Date for easy reading of the date, is made of virtually scratchproof sapphire.
+The crystal, with a Cyclops lens fitted on the Submariner Date for easy reading of the date, is made of virtually scratchproof sapphire and benefits from an anti-reflective coating.
 The waterproof Oyster case provides optimum protection for the watches’ movement.

 The Submariner is equipped with calibre 3230, while the Submariner Date is fitted with calibre 3235, self-winding mechanical movements entirely developed and manufactured by Rolex.
 Consummate demonstrations of technology, these movements carry a number of patents.
-They offer fundamental gains in terms of precision, power reserve, resistance to shocks and magnetic fields, convenience and reliability.
+They offer outstanding performance in terms of precision, power reserve, resistance to shocks, convenience and reliability.

 The oscillator of calibres 3230 and 3235 has a large balance wheel with variable inertia regulated extremely precisely via gold Microstella nuts.
 It is held firmly in place by a height-adjustable traversing bridge enabling very stable positioning to increase shock resistance.
-The oscillator is also fitted on high-performance Paraflex shock absorbers, designed and patented by Rolex.
+The oscillator is also fitted on patented, high-performance Paraflex shock absorbers, designed by Rolex.

 Calibres 3230 and 3235 are fitted with a self-winding module featuring a Perpetual rotor, which ensures continuous winding of the mainspring by harnessing the movements of the wrist to provide constant energy.
 Thanks to their barrel architecture and the escapement’s superior efficiency, the power reserve of these two movements extends to approximately 70 hours.

 The movement of the Submariner and that of the Submariner Date will be seen only by certified Rolex watchmakers, yet they are beautifully finished and decorated in keeping with the brand’s uncompromising quality standards.

 The Submariner and Submariner Date are fitted on the three-piece link Oyster bracelet.
-Equipped with a Rolex-designed and -patented Oysterlock safety clasp that prevents accidental opening, this bracelet also features the Rolex Glidelock extension system, designed and patented by the brand.
+Equipped with a Rolex-designed, patented Oysterlock safety clasp that prevents accidental opening, this bracelet also features the patented Rolex Glidelock extension system, designed by the brand.
 This inventive toothed mechanism, located under the clasp cover, enables fine adjustment of the bracelet length, without tools.
 The Rolex Glidelock on the Oyster bracelet has 10 notches of approximately 2 mm each, allowing the bracelet length to be adjusted easily up to some 20 mm.
 The watch can therefore be worn over a diving suit up to 3 mm thick.

 A concealed attachment system ensures seamless visual continuity between the bracelet and case.
 Moreover, on the versions of the Submariner Date in 18 ct yellow or white gold, the Oyster bracelet has ceramic inserts fitted inside the links which enhance the bracelet’s flexibility and longevity.